-- Bryan City Council meetings are generally held on the 2nd and 4th Tuesdays of each month. - You can access a link at https://www.bryantx.gov/city-secretarys-office/ to subscribe to automatic updates from the City of Bryan. - To learn more about future public meetings (concerning your drinking water) or to request to schedule one, please contact us at 979.209.5900.
+- Bryan City Council Meetings are generally held the second Tuesday of each month at City Hall. - To view upcoming meetings and agendas, visit https://bryantx.gov/calendar. - To learn more about future public meetings (concerning your drinking water) or to request to schedule one, please contact us at 979.209.5900.